-4.10 A Personal Reflection
+4.8 A Personal Reflection

 I am not a trained physicist.
 Perhaps that's why I could see this-I wasn't constrained by knowing what was "impossible."
-When I lay on the ground and realized that my experience of spacetime came from Earth's spin, and that an electron might have the same experience on its atomic scale, I didn't know I was stumbling upon quantum gravity.
-I just followed the logic wherever it led.
+When I watched my dog run in circles and thought "what if electrons do the same thing?", I didn't know I was stumbling upon quantum gravity.
+I just followed the mathematics wherever it led.

 The fact that it led to exact predictions for Mercury's perihelion, perfect agreement for the S2 star, and a natural explanation for atomic binding suggests that sometimes the universe's deepest truths are also its simplest.
-We've been looking for quantum gravity in exotic mathematics and extra dimensions, when perhaps it was always right beneath us-in the simple geometry of things spinning in three-dimensional space.
+We've been looking for quantum gravity in exotic mathematics and extra dimensions, when perhaps it was always right in front of us-in the simple geometry of things spinning in three-dimensional space.